CollegeBoreal/Tutoriels/2.MicroServices/3.Orchestration/1.Kubernetes/C.Cluster/0.Local/6.K8s/storage-class/openEbs.md

 openebs-snapshot-operator-5dbc4f69dc-4z427     2/2     Running            0          92s
 ```

+`openebs-ndm` is a daemon set, it should be running on all nodes or on the nodes that are selected through nodeSelector configuration.

+The control plane pods `openebs-provisioner`, `maya-apiserver` and `openebs-snapshot-operator` should be running.

 ```
 $ kubectl get pods --namespace openebs --output wide NAME                                           READY   STATUS    RESTARTS   AGE     IP               NODE    NOMINATED NODE   READINESS GATES